w3c/wai-aria-practices/content/fundamental-keyboard-interface.md

         By default, disabled HTML input elements are removed from the tab sequence.
         In most contexts, the normal expectation is that disabled interactive elements are not focusable.
         However, there are some contexts where it is common for disabled elements to be focusable, especially inside of composite widgets.
-        For example, as demonstrated in the <a href="/patterns/menu/" class="sec-ref">Menu or Menu bar</a> pattern, disabled items are focusable when navigating through a menu with the arrow keys.
+        For example, as demonstrated in the <a href="{{ site.baseurl }}/patterns/menu/" class="sec-ref">Menu or Menu bar</a> pattern, disabled items are focusable when navigating through a menu with the arrow keys.
       </p>

       <p>